JuliaCrypto/ToyFHE.jl/README.md

-# FHE.jl - A toy implementation of FHE algorithms
+# ToyFHE.jl - A toy implementation of FHE algorithms

 This repository containts (the beginnings of) and FHE implementation I wrote to understand how FHE works.
 You probably don't want to use this.